Yosemite Hikes masthead (Pothole Dome)

 Family: Poppy (Papaveraceae)

 California Poppy grows in grassy meadows and hillsides throughout California, where it's the state flower.
-In the Yosemite area, though, Tufted Poppy is far more common; if you drive into Yosemite in the spring along Highway 140 and see the Merced River Canyon spotted orange with poppies, it's Tufted Poppies you're seeing.
+In the Yosemite area, though, Tufted Poppy is more common; if you drive into Yosemite in the spring along Highway 140 and see the Merced River Canyon spotted orange with poppies, chances are it's Tufted Poppies you're seeing.
+California and Tufted Poppies are quite similar looking, but California Poppy flowers each have a small horizontal disc at the base of the flower (they're visible in this photo) that Tufted Poppies lack.
 Most years you can find California Poppies along the Wawona Meadow trail.

 Size: typically around a foot tall, with blooms a couple inches across